 Be productive!
 B-E Productive!
 B-E-P-R-O-D…okay, I’ll stop.

-The call to “be productive” sometimes feels like an elusive, hot-button, or even triggering action statement that we all want to grab hold of with our goals and tasks that seems just out of reach.
+The call to “be productive” sometimes feels like an elusive, hot-button, or even triggering action statement that we all want to grab hold of with our goals and tasks that seem just out of reach.

 How does one be productive with work tasks when I just want to be on the beach??
 Not sure I’ll ever get the answer to that one, but I definitely want to waste less time being unproductive in order to get to said beach.